How Amplitude identifies your users

 In Amplitude, a user ID is a unique identifier applied to individual users.
 Using them is optional, but recommended: your product should set a user ID once a user has created an account, logged in, or is otherwise identified in your product.

 Amplitude can use a user ID to reconcile events across multiple devices under the same user ID.
-Additionally, a user's event data will be merged on the backend so that all anonymous events prior to the assignment of a user ID will be connected to the correct user.
+Additionally, Amplitude merges a user's event data on the backend: this connects the correct user ID to any anonymous events the user generated before the assignment of their user ID.
 For this reason, you can wait to assign user IDs if that makes sense for your product.
-Conversely, this is also why you should not set user IDs for anonymous users.
+Conversely, this is also why you shouldn't set user IDs for anonymous users.

-Once set, user IDs in Amplitude cannot be changed.
+Once set, you can't change user IDs in Amplitude.

 If your product doesn't currently assign user IDs, then feel free to skip this section.

-Before continuing on to the next step, be sure to see this article about how Amplitude identifies unique users.
-It's got all the details you'll need.
+Before continuing on to the next step, be sure to see this article about how Amplitude identifies unique users for all the details you need to know.

 Best practices for setting user IDs

 • Don't set the user ID if there isn't one.
-For example, if you set the user ID to the string None for multiple users, Amplitude will not recognize those users as separate users.
-Instead, it will assume all those users are actually the same user, and it will group all events for those users together under that None user ID.
+For example, if you set the user ID to the string None for multiple users, Amplitude doesn't recognize those users as separate users.
+Instead, it assumes all those users are actually the same user, and it groups all events for those users together under that None user ID.
 As stated earlier, you can always set the user ID later.

 • Don't assign a user ID that might change.
-User IDs are fixed forever, so don't, for example, set a user's email address as their user ID—email addresses change.
+User IDs are fixed forever: don't, for example, set a user's email address as their user ID—email addresses change.

 • User IDs are case-sensitive.
-If you set a user ID in a different case, Amplitude will track two separate profiles for the same user.
+If you set a user ID in a different case, Amplitude tracks two separate profiles for the same user.

 • Assigning user IDs server-side can be tricky.
-If you're running into issues assigning user IDs, contact us.
+If you're running into issues assigning user IDs, contact Amplitude Support.

 Was this page helpful?